BitcoinDesign/Guide/guide/private-key-management/backups.md

 The self-custody of Bitcoin is an important right, but also a financial responsibility that can scale from pocket money to life savings, and take practice getting used to.

-This guide is a straightforward starting point for simple Bitcoin backups, aimed at users of Bitcoin products.
+This guide is a straightforward starting point for simple Bitcoin backups, aimed at users of Bitcoin products using the base layer.

 If you are a designer or developer, make sure you offer guidance to your users so they can secure their bitcoin with an appropriate backup.